Digital Transformation in Manufacturing

 Digitization is also driving innovation through rapid product design improvements.
 By flattening silos and enabling data to be accessed anytime, anywhere, organizations are poised to act on innovation trends, market opportunities, and consumer demands like never before.

-Powered by data and automation, digitalization is transforming every step of the manufacturing process, from supply chain and enterprise to the shop floor and end-users.
+Powered by data and automation, digitization is transforming every step of the manufacturing process, from supply chain and enterprise to the shop floor and end-users.

 How will Digital Transformation affect manufacturers?